DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Discussion

 \subsection{Source injection}

 In this paper, we use real objects that change flux to validate the performance of source detection, photometry, and selection, and assess these pipeline components as a function of exposure conditions.
 An alternative approach could be injecting sources with known fluxes/positions, as we do not generally know the true fluxes of our real test sources in the DECam observations (only the measured flux), though the injected sources might not be realistic enough.
 An injected source can either be synthetic (such as a model PSF) or the stamp of a source cropped from a real exposure, or even be an artifact (for testing R/B).
-The input flux of the injected source needs to be scaled to match the observing conditions and the CCD response of the real exposure which is being injected.
-It is also possible to simulate a DECam exposure directly and run image processing on that, but injecting sources onto real exposures can provide more realistic results.
+The input flux of the injected source needs to be scaled to match the observing conditions and the CCD response of the real exposure which is being injected \rr1{into}. \rr1{The injected stars may have different sizes/shapes imitating representative PSFs derived from real observations.
+Also, we could categorize observed sources into groups based on their PCA results, and then ingest (the stamps of) representative sources from those groups. } It is also possible to simulate a DECam exposure directly and run image processing on that, but injecting sources \rr1{into} real exposures can provide more realistic results.

 Source injection may help to determine the detection limit and completeness to find out the ``true-negative'' cases of MMA sources under different conditions.
 However, the corresponding source injection tests would require the large-scale processing mentioned above, because various types of conditions and sources in real exposures need to be considered, and therefore we leave that study to future work.